-Learn to create useful torn and burnt paper effects in half a minute using PowerPoint 2010.
+Learn to create useful torn and burnt paper effects in half a minute in PowerPoint 2010, 2013 or 2016.
 Watch and learn from our video tutorial.

 Uses of the effect:

 The effect can be used in a number of ways.
 For example, it can be used to showcase ripped screenshot as follows:

 Another very simple way to use it is to show clippings of a news item like a scrap of newspaper or note paper.
 You can even showcase famous quotes or highlight important text like this: